-Solution to the polyolyester (POE) or any other type of mineral oil as a thread lubricant.
+🚫 Do not use polyolyester (POE) or any other type of mineral oil as a thread lubricant.
 These lubricants are not compatible with the PVE oil used in this system and create oil sludge leading to equipment damage and system malfunction.